 I thought I had everything

-After obtaining a lot of documents, I thought I had everything.
+After obtaining a lot of documents, I thought I had everything for my Italian citizenship.
 I went for my appointment at the Italian Consulate in Philadelphia a few weeks ago and came out a little disappointed.
 The lady there was very helpful and nice though and explained everything in great detail so the issue isn’t with the Italian Consulate but knowing who to contact to get the remaining documents.
 I have to keep reminding myself that it could have been worse as I’ve heard stories of people not qualifying when they thought they were.

 1. The translations that were made by PartidasYa.com for all the documents coming from Argentina needs to be approved by the Italian Embassy in Argentina.
 I tried contacting the company but they had no idea what I was talking about.
 They’ve never had to do this before probably because they never had an American contact them for documents that needed to be approved at the Italian Embassy.
 But I found out that I can send anyone to approve of these documents by showing up at the Italian Embassy in Buenos Aires.
 I can send another family member that I have in Buenos Aires to do this for me.
 Getting this information though was not easy to figure out.

 2. I have to prove that neither my mother nor my grandmother were ever citizens of Argentina.
 Because they were married and spent a significant amount of time in Argentina, they want to make sure they were not and never were citizens of Argentina.
 I have yet to find how who to contact in Buenos Aires to get this information.
-These documents needs to have an apostille seal and be translated from Spanish to Italian then approved by the Italian Embassy like the other documents.
-This is delaying the process more than anything else.
+These documents need to have an apostille seal and be translated from Spanish to Italian then approved by the Italian Embassy like the other documents.
+This is delaying the process of applying for my Italian citizenship more than anything else.

-3. My moms birth certificate had my grandmothers last name spell wrong.
+3. My moms birth certificate had my grandmother’s last name spelled wrong.
 Technically it ‘s not spelled wrong.
-My grandmothers last name has an extra space on my moms certificate.
-In Italy this could mean a totally different family.
+My grandmother’s last name has an extra space on my mom’s certificate.
+In Italy, this could mean a totally different family.
 So I drove two hours to Trenton, NJ to get it amended at the same place I got the certified copies but I wasted my time because all requests for changes are done by mail and takes approximately 8 to 12 weeks to complete.
 Is it just one person doing all the changes for the state of New Jersey?
 Why would it take so long and why don’t they have an office for this?
 I have to just wait for the documents to come back amended now.